Capitol Attack Suspect Ranted About the ‘End Times’ Before Allegedly Ramming Officers

 “I encourage everyone to study Revelations, study the signs of the end times, study who the beast is, study who the anti-Christ is, study who the false prophet is, and study the created images during those times.
 The Minister is here to save me and the rest of humanity, even if it means facing death,” he wrote on March 17, before ominously ending the post with, “We have a little time.”

-Court records in Indiana, where he was once listed as living at an Indianapolis address, show that he sought to change his name recently.
+Court records in Indiana, where he temporarily lived in an Indianapolis apartment, show that he sought to change his name recently.
 In December 2020, he filed a petition to legally change his name to Noah Zaeem Muhammad.

 But after he failed to show up for a hearing earlier this week and the court apparently did not hear from him, the matter was dismissed and the case declared “closed.”